fiberinc/handshake/README.md

 ## Introduction

-Link (name TBD) is a self-hosted Next.js app that handles OAuth with popular tools and APIs.
+Handshake is a self-hosted Next.js app that handles OAuth with popular tools and APIs.
 We are built over [next-auth](https://github.com/nextauthjs/next-auth), which lets us support authentication with 60+ providers out of the box.

 ## How it works